 Adelina Zotta & Connor Westby, Co-Founders of NutriPaw

-Certain regions in the US can even enjoy a faster inbound process by sending their inventory to designated hub locations instead of regional fulfilment centres.
+Certain regions in the US can even enjoy a faster inbound process by sending their inventory to designated hub locations instead of regional fulfillment centers.

-Once your inventory reaches these hub locations, ShipBob will take care of transferring it to the final regional fulfilment centre.
+Once your inventory reaches these hub locations, ShipBob will take care of transferring it to the final regional fulfillment center.
 This is where the goods will be stored until they’re ready to be shipped out to the customers.

 Looking for faster freight shipping?

-With our FreightBob solution powered by Flexport’s Flow Direct, we have helped over 100 ShipBob merchants get their products from China into ShipBob’s US fulfilment centres with speed, transparency, and competitive pricing.
+With our FreightBob solution powered by Flexport’s Flow Direct, we have helped over 100 ShipBob merchants get their products from China into ShipBob’s US fulfillment centers with speed, transparency, and competitive pricing.